-During the Random Events Phase, the Confederate player may be able to replenish some of his infantry divisions' ammunition if he obtains a "Confederate Ammunition Train" result (subject to the conditions of this result).
-In this event, he may immediately move ammunition markers on the Ammunition Tracks a total of five Ammunition Levels lower (not 5 per unit but 5 total for all units).
-The markers' movements may be applied to several units, as the Confederate player wishes, as long as a total of no more than five levels are reduced.
-For example, if 3 units each have their ammunition marker at their 3rd level on the OOA box, the Confederate could move one unit's marker off its track for 3 levels reduced and then reduce each of the other two units' levels by one level each to their 2nd level on the track (the Low Ammo level).
-As a unit reduces its Ammunition Level, if it has an OOA or Low Ammo marker, the marker is changed per section 9.1.
+During the Random Events Phase, the Confederate player may be able to replenish his infantry divisions' ammunition if he obtains a "Confederate Ammunition Train" result (subject to the conditions of this result).
+In this event, he may immediately move ammunition markers on the Ammunition Tracks a total of seven Ammunition Levels lower.
+The markers' movements may be applied to several units, as the Confederate player wishes, as long as a total of no more than seven levels are reduced.
+As a unit reduces its Ammunition Level, if it has an OOA or Low Ammo marker, the marker is changed per section 19.1.